Fueled/swift-style-guide/README.md

 -

-### Class Prefixes
+#### Class Prefixes

-Swift types are automatically namespaced by the module that contains them and you should not add a class prefix.
+Swift types are automatically namespaced by the module that contains them and you should ***NOT*** add a class prefix.
 If two names from different modules collide you can disambiguate by prefixing the type name with the module name.

 ```swift
 import SomeModule